capelski/personal-server/fractal-pictures/Readme.md

 	+ Presentation: Layer that contains the code required to present the information to the user; in case of a web application, the code required to access and modify the DOM.
 Any code related with application's functionality must be placed in a service

 - Any operation that may take time and freeze the screen must return a promise and run asynchronously.
-Until the promise finishes, the user must be informed that the application is taking time to deliver the result.
-In my case, I decided to use a pure CSS loader for that purpose.
+Until the promise finishes, the user must be informed that the application is taking time to deliver the result (e.g. For this web application a pure CSS loader is used for that purpose).
+Also the operations involving user input to complete (e.g. the confirmation of a modal dialog) is way more elegant with promises
 - Vertically alignment of elements must be done through 'display: flex' CSS property instead of tables approach
 - Responsive CSS classes must describe the invariant and smaller screen widths properties.
 Successive 'min-width' media queries must be used to specify the properties for bigger screen widths
 - The global namespace must be kept as clean as possible; all the code should be run inside and IIFE and expose only the minimum necessary code (through the window, ideally).
 As a consequence, the event listeners must be added programatically instead of declaratively